ransome1/sleek/README.md

 # sleek

+## Help wanted
+Thanks using and supporting this tiny project.
+Amazing feature requests, major and minor issues are piling up, but due private reasons my time working on sleek is unfortunatelly reduced to a minimum at the moment.
+This will change in fall again but until then and also beyond that this open source project needs coding support.
+If you have proper knowledge of HTML, CSS, JavaScript or the Electron framework please check the issue list, fork sleek and feel free to start working on sleek.

 ## sleek is an open-source (FOSS) todo manager based on the todo.txt syntax.
 It's available for Windows, MacOS and Linux
 + [Screenshots](#screenshots)
 + [Support sleek](#support-sleek)